valispace/valifn-octave/README.md

 6. Load image to docker
 ```
-$ docker load -i valifn-octave.tar.gz
+$ docker load --input valifn-octave.tar.gz
 ```

-7. Thats it!
-You have now replaced ValiFn Octave Image to match your needs on your deployment.
+7. That's it!
+You have now replaced ValiFN Python Image to match your needs on your deployment.
 No restart is needed.

-## Documentation

-See the [Wiki](https://github.com/valispace/valifn-octave/wiki) for details on project setup and usage, as also technical details.

-## Changelog

-Detailed changes for each release are documented in the [release notes](https://github.com/valispace/valifn-octave/releases).

 ## Copyright